wikimedia/mediawiki-extensions-MediaWikiFarm/docs/installation.rst

 1. Copy the extension MediaWikiFarm and install it in the subdirectory :path:`$IP/extensions/MediaWikiFarm`;
 2. If you downloaded it from Git and want the YAML syntax, go inside the directory and run :command:`composer install --no-dev` (see Composer_ if needed);
 3. Copy your existing :path:`LocalSettings.php` file in your configuration directory;
-4. Verify there is no absolute path inside: ``__FILE__`` and ``__DIR__`` must be replaced by their original value to avoid any missing file require (it’s fine to use the MediaWiki installation variable :path:`$IP`);
+4. Verify there is no absolute path inside: ``__FILE__`` and ``__DIR__`` should probably be replaced by their original value to avoid any missing file require (it’s fine to use the MediaWiki installation variable :path:`$IP`);
 5. Copy the MediaWikiFarm file :path:`docs/config/LocalSettings.php` next to your existing :path:`$IP/LocalSettings.php`, e.g. in :path:`$IP/LocalSettings.new.php`;
 6. Check or customise the directory paths inside;
-5. /!\ Make MediaWikiFarm live by moving this file in place of your existing :path:`$IP/LocalSettings.php`.
+7. /!\ Make MediaWikiFarm live by moving this file in place of your existing :path:`$IP/LocalSettings.php`.

 Multiversion mode
 =================

 Decide on the path where will be MediaWiki versions, this will be called the *code directory*.
 It is recalled each MediaWiki version (version + flavour more exactly) will be in a subdirectory of this code directory, and the names of these subdirectories will be the names of the versions.
 This code directory is independent from the configuration directory.

-It is assumed here all the directories are not use on the live website; if it is not the case, you must be more careful.
+It is assumed here all the directories are not used on the live website; if it is not the case, you must be more careful.

 1. Create this directory, copy your existing MediaWiki installation in a subdirectory, and rename this subdirectory to an understandable name, for instance the name of the MediaWiki version (e.g. "1.25.5").
 2. Copy the extension MediaWikiFarm in a subdirectory of this code directory.
 You can name this subdirectory as you want.
 3. Go inside this directory; if there is no Composer :path:`vendor` directory and you want the YAML syntax, run :command:`composer install --no-dev` (see Composer_ if needed);
-4. Always in the MediaWikiFarm directory, create a directory :path:`www`, and copy inside the entry points: :command:`cp src/index.php.txt www/index.php` and the same for the four other entry points.
-5. Always in the MediaWikiFarm directory, create a directory :path:`config`, copy inside the file :path:`docs/config/MediaWikiFarmDirectories.php`, and check or customise the directory paths inside.
+4. Always in the MediaWikiFarm directory, create a directory :path:`config`, copy inside the file :path:`docs/config/MediaWikiFarmDirectories.php`, and check or customise the directory paths inside.
-6. Go inside your MediaWiki installation and copy your existing :path:`LocalSettings.php` file in your configuration directory.
+5. Go inside your MediaWiki installation and copy your existing :path:`LocalSettings.php` file in your configuration directory.
-7. Verify there is no absolute path inside: ``__FILE__`` and ``__DIR__`` must be replaced by their corresponding value in the MediaWiki installation directory to avoid any missing file require (it’s fine to use the MediaWiki installation variable :path:`$IP`).
+6. Verify there is no absolute path inside: ``__FILE__`` and ``__DIR__`` should probably be replaced by their corresponding value in the MediaWiki installation directory to avoid any missing file require (it’s fine to use the MediaWiki installation variable :path:`$IP`).
-8. Go inside your MediaWiki installation and replace the existing :path:`$IP/LocalSettings.php` by the MediaWikiFarm file :path:`docs/config/LocalSettings.multiversion.php` (and renaming it with the classical name :path:`$IP/LocalSettings.php`).
+7. Go inside your MediaWiki installation and replace the existing :path:`$IP/LocalSettings.php` by the MediaWikiFarm file :path:`docs/config/LocalSettings.multiversion.php` (and renaming it with the classical name :path:`$IP/LocalSettings.php`).
-9. /!\ Make MediaWikiFarm live by changing your Web server configuration to make entry points index.php and others point to the files :path:`www/index.php` and others in the MediaWikiFarm directory.
+8. /!\ Make MediaWikiFarm live by changing your Web server configuration to make entry points index.php and others point to the files :path:`www/index.php` and others in the MediaWikiFarm directory.

 Transition from monoversion to multiversion mode
 ================================================